hgedia/blog.nil.foundation-hg/_posts/2021-10-11-solana-ethereum-bridge.md

 The answer is NO.

 ## Emm.
 What?
-But all the cool kids are doing that!

 Yes.
-Those cool kids usually do that to make cross-cluster data transmissions trustful, to make someone responsible for that to be able to whip them in case something goes wrong.
+Those bridges usually do that to make cross-cluster data transmissions trustful, to make someone responsible for that to be able to whip them in case something goes wrong.
 Such an approach makes such an architecture at least reliable enough for everything not to fall apart right after the first data transmit from cluster A (e.g. Solana) comes into the cluster B (e.g. Ethereum).

-But what if we remove such a data trustfullness requirement?
-What if we make the data generated from cluster A (e.g. Solana) in-EVM verifiable so it could be either proven valid, either rejected at all?
+But what if we remove such a data trustfulness requirement?
+What if we make the data generated from cluster A (e.g. Solana) in-EVM verifiable so it could be either proven valid, or rejected at all?

 ## How is that?